The City of Ottawa offers civil marriage ceremonies at City Hall

 There are no limitations on citizenship or residency when applying for a marriage licence in Ontario.

 Blood tests and medical certificates are not necessary for marriage licence application in Ontario.

-The City of Ottawa charges a $155.30 service fee for a marriage licence, which you can pay for by cash, cheque, Interac, Visa or MasterCard.
+The City of Ottawa charges a $155.30 (including HST) service fee for a marriage licence, which you can pay for by cash, cheque, Interac, Visa or MasterCard.
 Marriage licence fees are non-refundable.

 Need more information?

 For more information about marriage licences, contact Client Service Centre staff by e-mail or call